deepdive-bootcamp-team-pf/pothole-finder/groundrules.md

 * Complete Assigned Tasks
   * Those assigned tasks will complete them in a timely manner (i.e. by or before the date due) and will clearly communicate with team members in the instance that a task will take longer than the prospective due date.
 * Celebrate Each Other's Victories:
-  * Given the completion of tasks, we team members celebrate each other's victories with much revelry and drinking and compliments.
+  * Given the completion of tasks, team members will celebrate each other's victories with much revelry, drinking and compliments.
 HAZAAAAHHHHH.
-"Teams who celebrate their team members' successes have the greatest success" -Marty
+"Teams who celebrate their team members' successes have the greatest success." -Marty B.
-  * "Don't Be a Dick" -Marty
+    * "Basically, don't Be a Dick" -Marty B.
-   "Roger that" -Team Pot.
+      * "Roger that" -Team Pot Trackers.

 Daily Stand-Ups (TBD)